communote-github-user/psyphant.github.io/doc/doc_features.md

 **General**

 * Responsive Design for use on desktop computers, tablets and smartphones.
-* Open Source via Apache License Version 2.0
+* Open source via Apache License Version 2.0

 **Advanced Editor**